Rsantct/pe.audio.sys/pe.audio.sys/doc/80_Multiroom_pe.audio.sys.md

 The file `share/scripts/zita_link.py` allows you to receive the listening source from a ***remote*** pe.audio.sys

+**LIMITATION:**

+Currently, a multiroom system can have only one 'sender' and various 'receivers'.

 #### Needed configuration inside the **RECEIVER** `config.yml`:

 - Include `zita_link.py` under the `scripts:` section: